pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 With that in mind, pkgcruft runs significantly faster than pkgcheck for single threaded comparisons of related checks before taking its more efficient parallelization design (threads vs processes) into account.
-Similar to the jump from repoman to pkgcheck, using pkgcruft could enable even more CI integration that has never been seriously considered such as server-side git support.
+Similar to the jump from repoman to pkgcheck, using pkgcruft could enable even more CI functionality that has never been seriously considered such as rejecting git pushes server-side due to invalid commits.

 # Future work